£11.88 £12.50

 TECHNICAL INFO

-GES Fluor Ribbon bar tape (or grip, or wrap if you prefer), hailing from Spain and in production from the 1980s to the 1990s (yet still new & unused after all this time!).
-Supplied as shown in the photos, enough tape to cover a set of drop bars.
+Velda inner cable (or wire if you prefer), hailing from Belgium and in production during the 1980s (yet still new & unused after all this time).
 The perfect finishing touch for your vintage bike, but great for bikes of the non-vintage variety too!

 OVERVIEW